Artur Herasymov: Scandal regarding an undeclared villa in Spain

 In April 2021, journalists of the "Schemes" program of the Ukrainian edition of Radio Liberty found out that in his property declaration for 2020, Herasymov did not indicate that he owned a villa in Spain with an area of 120 square meters.
 Journalistic investigation revealed that Herasymov became the owner of this property together with his wife back in 2013, however, after becoming a member of parliament, he never entered information about it in the declaration.
-According to journalists, the two-story house is located in Xàbia, Alicante province, and the market price of the villa is more than 10 million hryvnias.

 After the investigation was released, he reported that he had informed the National Agency for the Prevention of Corruption "about possible inaccuracies in the declaration.".
 The agency has opened criminal proceedings based on this fact.

 On 31 December 2021, the National Agency for the Prevention of Corruption found that Herasymov had provided false information in the declaration in the amount of 1.2 million hryvnias, thereby confirming"Scheme"'s data to the investigation.
 In the agency's explanations, Herasymov said that this foreign property does not belong to him, as he gave it to his mother, but the agency established that he signed the property gift agreement on 14 November 2013, almost two months after its purchase on 16 September 2013.

+On February 7, 2023, representatives of the NABU and the SAP presented Artur Gerasimov with a release act in the case of undeclared real estate in Spain.
+But later the Appeals Chamber of the High Anti-Corruption Court overturned the conviction and closed the criminal proceedings.